Fire Safety

 Here is the bit people frequently miss.
 Even if you appoint a professional assessor to carry out the fire risk assessment on your behalf, the legal duty remains with you personally.
 If the assessment turns out to be inadequate, the consequences land on the responsible person, not the assessor who wrote it.

-The Fire Safety (Residential Evacuation Plans) (England) Regulations 2025 come into force on 6 April 2026.
-They introduce a new process called Residential Personal Emergency Evacuation Plans (RPEEPs) for residential buildings 18 metres or 7 storeys or higher.
+The Fire Safety (Residential Evacuation Plans) (England) Regulations 2025 came into force on 6 April 2026.
+They introduced a process called Residential Personal Emergency Evacuation Plans (RPEEPs) for residential buildings 18 metres or 7 storeys or higher.

 Under the new regulations, the responsible person must take steps to identify residents who might not be able to leave the building without help in a fire.
 Where such residents are identified, they must be offered a person-centred fire risk assessment, and the responsible person must develop and maintain a building-wide emergency evacuation plan.